marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/basic-blocks.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: basic block, basic_block

 .. _basic-blocks:

-.. index:: basic block

-.. index:: basic_block

 Basic Blocks
 ************